Azornes/Comfyui-Model-Resolver/README.md

 The Settings panel includes **Check** buttons for each credential type.
 Use them to verify a key or token before starting a download.

+You can also enable or disable search sources, choose CivitAI and Hugging Face fallback methods, set automatic base-model and subfolder suggestions, configure aria2, control workflow metadata, and export logs.
+The [wiki](https://github.com/Azornes/Comfyui-Model-Resolver/wiki) contains the full settings reference.

+## Workflow Metadata and the Opener Node

+- **Embed workflow hashes** stores SHA-256 metadata for referenced models in saved workflows and image workflow JSON.
+Later scans can identify a renamed file by its hash.
+- **Embed opener node** adds a small **Model Resolver Opener** node to saved workflows.
+Its button opens the resolver, and its dependency metadata helps ComfyUI-Manager identify the extension.
+- **Open when a workflow has missing models** opens the resolver after analysis finds unresolved references.
+This option is disabled by default.

+The opener node only opens Model Resolver.
+It has no image, model, or prompt outputs.
+Add it from **Options** or the ComfyUI Command Palette.

+## Local Databases and Maintenance

+The **Options** tab can update the ComfyUI-Manager model database, refresh the CivitAI base-model list, and refresh the Hugging Face author index.
+It also includes a metadata-size audit, a local SHA-256 metadata builder, cache controls, and frontend/backend log export.

+See the [wiki maintenance guide](https://github.com/Azornes/Comfyui-Model-Resolver/wiki/Options-and-Maintenance) for details.

 ---

 ## Loaded Models Inspector & Local Hashing

-* **Loaded Models Tab**: Check what models are loaded in the current active python session.
-It lists paths, model categories, byte sizes, physical existence checks, and confidence levels.
+* **Loaded Models Tab**: Check what models are loaded in the current active Python session.
+It lists paths, model categories, byte sizes, physical existence checks, strength values, and active/inactive state.
 * **Open Containing Folder**: Select a model in the Loaded Models tab and click the folder icon to reveal it in the host system's file manager.
+* **Model details**: Open source information, previews, descriptions, tags, versions, and trained words when the provider exposes them.
 * **Local Hashing (`sha256`)**:
   * You can calculate the exact `sha256` hash of any local model file in the background.
   * Hashing status is updated in real-time, allowing you to use exact hash queries on CivitAI/CivArchive to retrieve model metadata and link files.